Now leaving ThriventFunds.com

 Wong may also consider history in determining when to buy or sell a stock.
 “We want to know where these stocks have traded to in a weak environment, or what's a good support level when they experience issues?
 Would that be based on something like their asset valuation or their cash flows?
 We run through multiple scenarios to figure out the downside, but it needs to be quantifiable.
 And the key there is that we use our own proprietary research and modeling, and we're not relying on consensus or sell side for that.”

 The importance of working with an experienced research team is not lost on Wong.
-His Fund Co-Manager, Nick Griffith, holds Doctor of Medicine and MBA degrees, as well the Chartered Financial Analyst (CFA) designation.
-“His background obviously is very strong in Health Care, and he's already adding alpha there, helping to pick stocks,” said Wong.
+His fund co-manager, Nick Griffith, holds Doctor of Medicine and MBA degrees, as well the Chartered Financial Analyst (CFA) designation.
+“His background obviously is very strong in health care, and he’s adding alpha there, helping to pick stocks,” said Wong.
 “He’s also particularly strong in gathering and analyzing data for us.”

 Past performance is not necessarily indicative of future results.